NorthOcean/Project-Iris/docs/Vertical/README.md

 The `V^2-Net` contains two main sub-networks, the coarse-level keypoints estimation sub-network and the fine-level spectrum interpolation sub-network.
 `V^2-Net` forecast agents' multiple stochastic trajectories end-to-end.
-Considering that most of the loss function terms used to optimize the model work within one sub-network alone, we divide `V^2-Net` into `V^2-Net-a` and `V^2-Net-b`, and apply gradient descent separately for a easier training.
+Considering that most of the loss function terms used to optimize the model work within one sub-network alone, we divide `V^2-Net` into `V^2-Net-a` and `V^2-Net-b`, and apply gradient descent separately for easier training.
 You can train your own `V^2-Net` weights on your datasets by training each of these two sub-networks.
 But don't worry, you can use it as a normal end-to-end model after training.